 Don Chiofaro, Jr. is a father of three and, in his spare time, serves as the Company's Vice President and Project Manager for the Harbor Garage Project.
 A one-time college linebacker (and current slow-pitch softball star), "Duna" has overseen millions of square feet of leasing at Chiofaro properties, including several groundbreaking retail and technology leases that put International Place at the forefront of the ongoing "reinvention" of Boston's traditional Financial District into a vibrant 24/7 community.

 Sherée Dunwell is a Lynn native and Carnegie Mellon grad who brings a diverse array of talents to The Chiofaro Company.
 She recently stole the show on WCVB's Community Auditions, where she bested some of New England's top voices to win the competition.
-When she isn't singing soulful hits with her band, she's bringing arts and culture to the Downtown Waterfront as the producer of (and performer in) our Summer and Winter Concert Series.
+When she isn't singing soulful hits with her band or training for yet another marathon, she's bringing arts and culture to the Downtown Waterfront as the producer of (and performer in) our Summer and Winter Concert Series.

 Steve Houle is the Company's Chief Financial Officer and, perhaps more importantly, its Director of Good Taste.
 Married to a French artist and residing in the South End, Steve is the last word on financial matters, accounting processes, employee benefit plans and furniture selection for the International Place lobby.
 Keep an eye out for Steve on his twice-daily Starbucks runs.